Men's Razor Bumps & Dark Spots: The Turmeric Solution for Smoother Skin

 Individual bumps often settle within 1–2 weeks if you pause shaving and avoid picking.

-However, dark marks can linger for months—especially if shaving keeps re-irritating the same area.
+However, dark marks can linger for months — especially if shaving keeps re-irritating the area.

 A consistent routine plus daily SPF can help reduce how noticeable marks look.